Skip to main content

 *When they discredit their school.

-*When they plan to revenge or retaliate against actions.
+*When they plan to revenge or retaliate.

 *When they refuse to obey constituted authority.